 - The former primary unit will once again become the primary unit (falling back to becoming the primary unit)

 - The primary unit will not change.

-As described in Primary unit selection and age, when the link is restored, if no options are configured to control primary unit selection and the cluster age difference is less than 300 seconds the former primary unit will once again become the primary unit.
+As described in Primary unit selection with override disabled (default), when the link is restored, if no options are configured to control primary unit selection and the cluster age difference is less than 300 seconds the former primary unit will once again become the primary unit.
 If the age differences are greater than 300 seconds then a new primary unit is not selected.
 Since you have no control on the age difference the outcome can be unpredictable.
 This is not a problem in cases where its not important which unit becomes the primary unit.

 Preventing a primary unit change after a failed link is restored